Butterfly (1982 film): Plot

 In 1937, in a small mining town on the Nevada–Arizona border, Jess Tyler is the caretaker of an unused silver mine.
 His wife, Belle Morgan, deserted him 10 years earlier and took their daughters, Janey and Kady, when she ran off with another man, Moke Blue.
-A 17-year-old Kady shows up at Jess's place, telling him her mother Belle is running a brothel, and one of the clients got Kady pregnant with a son, Danny.
-Danny's father is Wash Gillespie, the son of the wealthy mine owner, who refused to marry her.
-Kady is money hungry and has returned home to steal silver from the mine.
-Jess, initially opposed to stealing silver from the mine, relents and says they can take small scraps after she seduces him.
+Seventeen year old Kady shows up at Jess's place, telling him her mother Belle is running a brothel, and one of the clients got Kady pregnant with a son, Danny.
+Danny's father is Wash Gillespie, son of a wealthy mine owner, who refused to marry her.
+Kady is money-hungry and has returned home to steal silver from the mine.
+Jess begins having a sexual attraction towards his daughter; initially opposed to stealing silver from the mine, he relents and says they can take small scraps after she seduces him.
 They work in the mine together; afterwards, while Kady takes a bath, Jess ends up giving her a massage but stops short of having sex.

 Soon after, Wash comes to town and proposes to Kady, and she accepts.
 Belle, suffering from severe tuberculosis, arrives with Blue and a mutual friend, Ed Lamey, ostensibly to celebrate the engagement.
 Blue insinuates that he knows about the theft, and while the others are out of the house, Belle stabs him with a hat pin, and he kills her in self-defence.

 Jess realizes that Ed must have witnessed the theft and told Blue.
 Jess rushes to the mine, where Blue is frantically pillaging for silver and taunts him.
 Jess sees a "butterfly" birthmark near his navel, similar to one on baby Danny, and believes that Blue is Danny's father.
 Enraged, Jess shoots him.
 Before Jess leaves him to die, Blue reveals that Kady is his daughter.